jan-ferdinand/zudoku/index.md

 ### setup

-Once Peggy has her cards and Victor has the Sudoku, they start with the setup for **zudoku**.
+Once Peggy has her cards and Victor has the Sudoku grid, they start with the setup for **zudoku**.
-Peggy and Victor use Peggy's cards to mimic the givens of the Sudoku: every digit printed on the grid is covered with a card showing the same digit, with the digit visible.
+Peggy and Victor use Peggy's cards to mimic the puzzle: every digit printed on the grid is covered with a card showing the same digit, and the digit is visible.

 When all printed digits are covered, the Sudoku essentially still looks the same.
 However, instead of Victor's print-out, Peggy's cards are used.